Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 David goes to Samuel and together they hide out in the holy city of Naioth, where he commemorates his close call by writing “Psalm 59.”
 Eventually, word gets back to Saul where David is and he dispatches MPs to arrest him.
 But when the soldiers encounter Samuel, they immediately become Force sensitive and start prophesying uncontrollably.
 This happens three times before Saul decides to go get David himself—but as soon as he enters the city limits the same uncontrollable urge compels him to spontaneously dance around to the “Banana Boat Song” like the Deetz household, only he takes it a step further by stripping off his clothes along the way (vv.
 22-24).
 Needless to say, it isn’t difficult for David to slip away safely while Saul is busy doing the full monty.

 In chapter 20, David sneaks back onto the royal grounds to seek the advice of his best friend and Jonathan promises to do whatever he can to help (v.
 4).
-Together they hatch a plan to expose Saul’s true intentions and Jonathan swears to take David’s side, even knowing it will eventually cost him the throne: “for he loved [David] as he loved himself” (v.
+Together they hatch a plan to expose Saul’s true intentions and Jonathan swears to take David’s side, even knowing it will eventually cost him the throne, for “he loved [David] as he loved his own life” (v.
 17).
 It’s easy to see why some speculate that David and Jonathan spent time together on Brokeback Mountain.
 Like Graeme Willy and Clive Gollings, being mistaken for gay comes with the territory for these guys.
 It’s practically a running joke.
 Even so, the text gives no indication of anything more than platonic friendship.
 As Burton Guster would say, “You love me.
 You love me the way men can love each other and still have wives and children and connecting pools.”

 Jonathan carries out their plan on the second day of the new moon celebration when Saul finally asks why David isn’t in attendance.
-Jonathan speaks the words David requested and his dad completely loses it: “Son of a pervertedly rebellious woman!
-Do I not know that you choose the son of Jesse … now send and bring him to me, for he is deserving of death” (vv.
+Jonathan speaks the words David requested and his dad completely loses it: “You son of a perverse, rebellious woman!
+Do I not know that you are choosing the son of Jesse … now, send and bring him to me, for he must surely die” (vv.
 30, 31).
 Like Scott Evil, Jonathan just isn’t evil enough for his dad and no amount of therapy is going to resolve their differences.
 What Saul perceives as disrespect from his closest relatives has him turning into Stannis Baratheon.
 Anger and jealousy now compromise everything he originally stood for.
 He’s so irrational he even throws a spear at his son.
 As Dr. Merrick would say, “I brought you into this world and I can take you out of it!”
 Jonathan realizes his dad has gone full Jack Torrance and hurries to scrawl ʀᴇᴅᴙᴜᴍ on the wall as a signal to David to run for it.

 David comes out of hiding long enough to share an emotional farewell with Jonathan (vv.
 41, 42).
 And yes, ugly crying is involved.
 They’ve gone on excellent adventures, a bogus journey and now face the music.
 But their friendship has only gotten stronger.
 As Barney Stinson would say, “The only partnership in my life that has stood the test of time is this one.
 The sacred bond of man and bro.”
 The only thing that’s missing as they part ways is the jaunty refrain of “You’ve Got a Friend in Me.”
 It’s a prime opportunity for God to intervene and save David a lot of trouble, but shortcuts aren’t his style.
 He likes the scenic route.
 It’s a tough break for David.
 Everything is up in the air.
 Becoming king doesn’t even seem that likely anymore.
 In fact, if he has any chance of surviving at all there’s only one thing he can do.
 As Jenny Curran would say, “Run, Forrest, run!”

 Not enough ink?
 Get social.
-Follow Jettison Ink on Twitter and Facebook to get the latest updates.
+Follow Jettison Ink on Bluesky and Facebook to get the latest updates.

 ________